Linear-Complexity Black-Box Randomized Compression of Rank-Structured Matrices: Introduction

 The specific problem we address is the following: Suppose that $\mtx{A}$ is an $N\times N$ matrix that we know has HBS structure, but we do not have direct access to the low-rank factors that define the compressible off-diagonal blocks.
 Instead, we have access to fast ``black-box'' algorithms that given tall thin matrices $\mtx{\Omega},\mtx{\Psi} \in \mathbb{R}^{N\times s}$, evaluate the matrix-matrix products

 The problem is then to recover $\mA$ from the information in the set $\{\mtx{Y},\,\mtx{\Omega},\,\mtx{Z},\,\mtx{\Psi}\}$.
-The algorithm described here solves the reconstruction problem using $s = O(k)$ sample vectors, where $k$ is an upper bound on the ranks of the off-diagonal blocks.
+The algorithm described here solves the reconstruction problem using $s = O(k)$ sample vectors, where $k$ is an upper bound on the ranks of the off-diagonal blocks that we assume is known in advance.
 (The scaling factor hidden in the formula $s = O(k)$ is modest, with $s \approx 3k$ being representative.)

 The scheme presented has several important applications.
 First, it can be used to derive a rank-structured representation of any integral operator for which a fast matrix-vector multiplication algorithm, such as the Fast Multipole Method~\cite{greengard1987fast,greengard1997new}, is available.
-Such a representation opens the door to a wider range of matrix operations such as LU factorization, matrix inversion, and sometimes even full spectral decompositions.
+The new representation that we compute opens the door to a wider range of matrix operations such as LU factorization, matrix inversion, and sometimes even full spectral decompositions.
 Second, it can greatly simplify algebraic operations involving products of rank-structured matrices.
 For instance, the perhaps key application of rank-structured matrix algebra is the acceleration of sparse direct solvers, as the dense matrices that arise during LU factorization are often rank structured.
 In the course of such a solver, a typical operation would be to form a Schur complement such as $\mtx{S}_{22} = \mtx{A}_{21}\mtx{A}_{11}^{-1}\mtx{A}_{12}$ that would arise when the top left block $\mtx{A}_{11}$ is eliminated from a $2\times 2$ blocked matrix.
 If $\mtx{A}_{11}$ is rank structured, then $\mtx{A}_{11}^{-1}$ can easily be applied to vectors via an LU factorization.
 If, additionally, $\mtx{A}_{12}$ and $\mtx{A}_{21}$ are either sparse or rank structured, then $\mtx{S}_{22}$ can easily be applied to a vector.
 The technique described will then enable one to construct a data-sparse representation of $\mtx{S}_{22}$.
 In contrast, to directly evaluate the product $\mtx{A}_{21}\mtx{A}_{11}^{-1}\mtx{A}_{12}$ is both onerous to code and slow to execute.

 The method we describe is inspired by the randomized compression algorithm introduced in~\cite{2008_martinsson_randomhudson,martinsson2011fast} for compressing HBS matrices.
 That algorithm is similar to the one presented here in that it requires only $O(k)$ matrix-vector applications and $\bigO(k^2 N)$ floating point operations.
 However, the algorithm of \cite{2008_martinsson_randomhudson,martinsson2011fast} is not a true black-box algorithm since, in addition to randomized samples, it also requires direct evaluation of a small number of entries of the matrix.
 In contrast, the method presented here is truly black box.